DenitsaPambelova/Mish-Mash-Exam/README.md

 # Mish-Mash-Exam
-Build on ExpressJs, Mongoose and MongoDB
+Web application built on ExpressJs, Mongoose and MongoDB